How Many Men are Abused by Women?

 What are the DV (Domestic Violence) Statistics for both Men and Women?

-The hashtag #AbuseHasNoGender is new, having been popularized by the increased awareness produced by the attention given by Johnny Depp’s defamation trial against his ex-wife Amber Heard in 2022 for what the jury found to be her false accusations of DV against him.
+The hashtag #AbuseHasNoGender was popularized by the increased awareness produced by actor Johnny Depp’s defamation trial against his ex-wife Amber Heard in 2022 for what the jury found to be her false accusations of DV against him.
 The televised trial exposed the many abuses, including physical assaults, that Johnny had endured from Amber during their relatively short relationship.

 But there has been evidence that abuse is not a gendered issue since people started taking DV seriously.
 It's just that the evidence has been disregarded (and possibly actively suppressed).